Investing In Real Estate With Your IRA

 - What are your fees? – Fees can vary wildly.
 Some charge an annual fee based on the value of the account, some charge an annual fee, some charge large setup fees, etc. Find out what works for you.
-But, the idea is that by being able to invest in real estate with your IRA… you’ll more than make up for the fees you’re paying with your higher returns.
+But, the idea is that by being able to invest in real estate with your IRA… you’ll more than makeup for the fees you’re paying with your higher returns.

 - What’s the process for approving an investment? – Some companies can take up to 30 days+ to fund an investment after you send it in for approval.
-Some SD-IRAs give you what’s called “true checkbook control”, where you actually get a checkbook where you can write checks from your IRA account… which gives you immediate access to the funds (i.e. – to close a deal quickly).
+Some SD-IRAs give you what’s called “true checkbook control”, where you get a checkbook where you can write checks from your IRA account… which gives you immediate access to the funds (i.e. – to close a deal quickly).
 Checkbook control usually is a tad more expensive to set up than an IRA account that requires all investments to go through the sometimes lengthy custodian approval process, but again… find out what’s best for you.

 - Are there any restrictions on what I can invest in?
 I want to invest in real estate and make private loans. – Some SD-IRAs with larger more traditional companies like Schwab and SmithBarney put restrictions on what your account can invest in.
 Some don’t allow real estate… while others do.
 Just ask.

-- Is my retirement account eligible to “rollover” into an SD-IRA? – Not all retirement accounts can be rolled over into a self-directed IRA.
+- Is my retirement account eligible to “roll over” into an SD-IRA? – Not all retirement accounts can be rolled over into a self-directed IRA.
 Most IRAs can be… and even some 401(k)s can be.
 Just ask your financial advisor and ask the representative at the SD-IRA company you’re working with.

 - How long will it take for my account to be up and running and have funds available for investment? – Some people wait way too long to get this process rolling.
 If you know you want to use your IRA to invest in real estate… get the ball rolling on getting it rolled over into an SD-IRA account asap.
-Some companies may take weeks or even over a month to have your account setup complete and ready to invest.
+Some companies may take weeks or even over a month to have your account set up completely and ready to invest.
 So, don’t wait until you’ve found a great real estate deal to get started… get started today so your funds are ready to invest when you need them.

 Getting Off The Sidelines And Getting Your Money Working For You

-If you feel a self-directed IRA may be a great way for you to invest a portion of your retirement in things you know (rather than the unpredictable stock market)… then dive in, take some time to educate yourself on the pros and cons of a SD-IRA (those websites I put above are a great place to start.
+If you feel a self-directed IRA may be a great way for you to invest a portion of your retirement in things you know (rather than the unpredictable stock market)… then dive in, and take some time to educate yourself on the pros and cons of an SD-IRA (those websites I put above are a great place to start.
 They have all kinds of resources to learn more about self-directed IRAs and how you can use them to invest in real estate).

-If you have any questions on how you can work with us as an investor… just connect w/ us through our contact form or call us anytime at: (954) 774-2260.
+If you have any questions on how you can work with us as an investor… just connect w/ us through our contact form or call us anytime at (954) 774-2260.
 We offer discount investment properties in Fort Lauderdale and surrounding areas to investors like you who often buy them and keep them as rentals.
 Also, for those qualified investors who want to explore private lending… contact us and we’ll talk about how we work with private lenders as well.